Thousands jam Philippine vaccination sites over false news

 MANILA, Philippines (AP) — Thousands of people jammed coronavirus vaccination centers in the Philippine capital, defying social distancing restrictions, after false news spread that unvaccinated residents would be deprived of cash aid or barred from leaving home during a two-week lockdown that started Friday.

-Officials placed Metropolitan Manila backed under lockdown until Aug.
+Officials placed Metropolitan Manila back under lockdown until Aug.
 20, as a new spike in COVID-19 infections that health officials say could be due to the highly contagious delta variant threatens to overwhelm hospitals.
 Three other regions, including nearby Laguna province, were also placed under lockdown until Aug.
 15.

 Only authorized workers for essential businesses and residents on medical emergencies or food-buying errands can venture out.
 An eight-hour curfew was imposed in the capital region starting at 8 p.m. and police checkpoints were set up in city boundaries.